Government & Public Affairs

 Involved in the Community.

-- John Hollar serves as mayor of Montpelier.
-He served as chair of the Montpelier School Board from 2002 to 2010.
+- John Hollar served as mayor of Montpelier.
+He also served as chair of the Montpelier School Board from 2002 to 2010.

 - John Hollar and Joe Choquette are active members of the Montpelier Rotary Club.

 Local roots, global reach.